 Bait Fish License

-Authorizes an individual to harvest (take) and sell certain fish and aquaitic insects as bait.
+Authorizes an individual to harvest (take) and sell certain fish and aquatic insects as bait.

 Varies by gear type or activity as sown below: